IWAE-TIME/alpsim.github.io/content/documentation/start/ed.md

 import pyalps.plot
 ```

-Prepare the input parameters and write them into a specific format
+Then we prepare each set of input parameters and write them into the format `ALPS` expects.
 ```Python
 parms = []
 for l in [4, 6, 8, 10, 12, 14, 16]: